How to Handle Culture Shock in China

 Whatever Happened to Pancakes, Bacon, and Eggs?

 Finally, the Chinese concept of breakfast is very different than our own.
 A typical Chinese breakfast consists of low-fat milk or, more commonly, a yogurt drink and either rice porridge, some type of bread or a "baozi" (a steamed bun usually containing a green vegetable), depending on location.
 Unless you are close to an upper-scale hotel, you won't find a restaurant serving anything that even approaches a Western breakfast.
 In addition, although coffee drinking is becoming vogue in China (especially among the younger generation and those who could be categorized as Chinese yuppies), it is one (maybe the only) food item that is actually exorbitantly priced when compared to Western standards.
-A single non-refillable cup of coffee, in restaurants that actually serve it, is typically 18 to 22 yuan (almost USD $3.20).
+A single non-refillable cup of coffee, in restaurants that actually serve it, is typically 18 to 22 yuan (almost USD $3.25).
 The cup of coffee is served with a container holding plenty of sugar packets but usually only one non-dairy creamer (or the equivalent of Coffee Mate).
 If you ask for a second creamer, you will be charged an extra two yuan for it and Equal (the artificial sweetener Aspartame) will only be served at 5-star hotels (and, outside of the three major cities, is not sold in local supermarkets).
 In great part, these prices are influenced by the impact and incredible success of Starbucks, not just abroad but in Beijing and Shanghai as well.
 However, one can readily find a local streetside "café wu" (coffee house) in most cities where a whole pot of locally grown coffee will run you one to three yuan per person.
-For your apartment, you can pick up a large bottle of NesCafé instant coffee and Coffee Mate for about 53 and 23 yuan, respectively.

 Last Minute Scheduling Changes and Appointments